andrezero/grunt-ngindex/README.md

 place to store your template(s) is `src/` but you may choose any directory as long as you configure the task accordingly.

-You can find a good starting point in `example/index.html` inside this plugin directory (it will typically be installed in `node_modules/grunt-ngindex`).
+You can find a good starting point in `example/index.html` inside this plugin directory.

 The template syntax is the underlying
 [Grunt Template Process](http://gruntjs.com/api/grunt.template#grunt.template.process), which uses